trallnag/ansible-role-asdf-plugin/README.md

 ## Special Requirements

-The package manager asdf must be available on the target.
+Asdf must be available on the target.

 ## Special Dependencies